ChrisWhealy/Cordova-Create/README.md

   The directory to which the `www` directory should be linked.

-  **NOTE**

-  It makes no sense to supply pathnames for both the `copyFrom` *and* `linkTo` properties.
+  **NOTE:**  It makes no sense to supply pathnames for both the `copyFrom` *and* `linkTo` properties.
 You should specify one, or the other, but not both.

-  However, if you do supply pathnames for *both* parameters, then the following logic is used:
+  However, if you are feeling particularly over zealous and supply pathnames for *both* parameters, then the following logic is used:

         Does the directory name specified in "copyFrom" exist?
           Yes --> Use this value for the --copyFrom parameter and ignore the "linkTo" property